 It appears that we have been missing some information all along!
 Indian Bushlarks can indeed have white outer webs to their outermost tail feathers, but this feature has surprisingly been overlooked in our literature.
 Or in other words, white on the tail is not diagnostic.
 How then do we separate Indian Bushlark and Singing Bushlark?
 In this article, I will take you through the identification of these two species using a series of comparative images.

-Singing Bushlark often has a contrasting white throat, the appearance of a brown breast band and near-unmarked ear coverts.
+Singing Bushlark often has a contrasting white throat, inconspicuous to no streaking on the breast, the appearance of a brown breast band, and near-unmarked ear coverts.

 Indian Bushlark has very prominent rufous on the wings (hence the alternate name Red-winged Bushlark).

 Indian Bushlark is usually more heavily streaked on the upperparts (mantle, nape and crown) than Singing Bushlark.
 The upperparts of Indian Bushlark are usually tinged with rufous (particularly in the crown) unlike the greyish-brown upperparts of Singing Bushlark.